EMRD95/.ascii-idle/README.md

 >Only start asciidle if there's nothing running in the terminal (experimental).

-Will only start asciidle if ps -t return a value less than ps -t on a fresh terminal + 1.
+Will only start asciidle if ps -t return a value less than the ps -t + 1 from a fresh terminal.

 >Do you want to add Pinups to the txt folder?